-Recalling Resolution 18(XI) of its ninth session, held in Port-Caspain in 1985, which mandated the Director of the ECLAC Subregion Headquarters for the Caribbean to develop a programme of action in favour of small island developing countries,
+Recalling resolution 18(IX) of its ninth session, held in Port of Spain in 1985, which mandated the Director of the BCLAC Subregional Headquarters for the Caribbean to develop a programme of action in favour of small island developing countries,

-Noting the report of the workshop convened by the CDCC Secretariat from 24-28 August 1987 in Saint Lucia, as a first step to fulfilling this mandate,
+Noting the report of the workshop convened by the CDCC secretariat in Saint Lucia from 24-28 August 1987, as a first step to fulfilling this mandate.

-Noting also the work being undertaken by the CARICOM Secretariat, in pursuance of the mandate of CARICOM Foreign Ministers to draw up an action plan for Caribbean Island Developing Countries, and the efforts of other regional agencies on the question of small island developing countries,
+Noting also the work being undertaken by the CARICOM secretariat, in pursuance of the mandate of CARICOM Foreign Ministers to draw up an action plan for Caribbean island developing countries and the efforts of other regional agencies on the question of small island developing countries,

-Convinced that these countries' per capita income levels, while comparing favourably with the per capita income levels of other developing countries serve only to mask their fragile economic structure, a fragility which emphasizes the inequity of their graduation from concessionary funds,
+Convinced that these countries' per capita income levels, while comparing favourably with the per capita income levels of other developing countries, serve only to mask their fragile economic structure, a fragility which emphasizes the inequity of their graduation from concessionary funds,

-Mindful of the continued and urgent need for Caribbean countries to work jointly towards ensuring the full recognition by the international community of the particular needs of island developing countries,
+Mindful of the continued and urgent need for Caribbean countries to work jointly towards ensuring full recognition by the international community of the particular needs of island developing countries.

-Taking into consideration the difficult problems facing the island developing countries, particularly those which are handicapped by their very small size and population, acute ecological and geographical disabilities, very limited domestic markets, remoteness from major international markets, scarce and depleting natural resources and high degree of exposure to natural disasters.
+Taking into consideration the difficult problems facing the island developing countries, particularly those which are handicapped by their very small size and population, acute ecological and geographical disabilities, very limited domestic markets, remoteness from major international markets, scarce and dwindling natural resources and high degree of exposure to natural disasters,

-- 1. Requests the CDCC Secretariat to work jointly with the CARICOM Secretariat, the OECS Secretariat, and other interested agencies and organizations in the development of the programme of action, with a view to arriving at concrete proposals for submission to international agencies and to assist the small island developing countries in their development efforts. - 2.
-Urges in particular the World Bank and other financial agencies to reconsider the issue of graduation of these states from concessionary funds and to develop alternative modalities of concessionary financing for to development of these small island countries,
+1. Requests the CDCC secretariat to work jointly with the CARICOM secretariat, the OECS secretariat, and other interested agencies and organizations in the development of its programme of action, with a view to arriving at concrete proposals for submission to international agencies and to assist the small island developing countries in their development efforts;

-- 3. Commends the efforts of the UNDP through its Special Programme Resources and its other innovative programmes instituted to assist the island developing countries in overcoming some of their constraints and problems. - 4.
-Calls upon other organizations and agencies of the United Nations system and other organizations to give consideration to developing special programmes to assist small island states of the United Nations in their development efforts, - 5.
-Directs the Caribbean Development and Co-operation (CDCC) Secretariat to examine the access of the non-independent Caribbean countries (NICC's) to programs and activities of the United Nations system with the aim of identifying areas within the United Nations system which could provide technical and other assistance to these countries in the furtherance of their development process. - 6.
-Urges ECLAC and ECOSOC to consider modalities by which necessary financial assistance could be obtained for the implementation of a special programme to enable small island developing countries to overcome their particular disabilities, - 7.
-Requests ECLAC through the ECOSOC to bring to the attention of the international community on a continuing basis the various problems that these small countries face including their vulnerability to the devastation of natural disasters. - 8.
-Requests the Secretariat of the CDCC to present the Plan of Action called for the Resolution 18(IX) to the member governments for their consideration with a view to presenting the Plan of Action to the Twenty Second of ECLAC in order to enable this Plan to be taken into account when the United Nations General Assembly undertakes its proposed review of the status action in respect of this issue.
+- 2. Urges in particular the World Bank and other financial agencies to reconsider the issue of graduation of these States from concessionary funds and to develop alternative modalities of concessionary financing for the development of these small island countries; - 3.
+Commends the efforts made by UNDP through its Special Programme Resources and other innovative programmes instituted to assist the island developing countries in overcoming some of their constraints and problems; - 4.
+Calls upon other organizations and agencies of the United Nations system and other organizations to give consideration to developing special programmes to assist small island States members of the United Nations in their development efforts; - 5.
+Directs the CDCC secretariat to examine the access of the non-independent Caribbean countries to programmes and activities of the United Nations system with the aim of identifying areas within the United Nations system which could provide technical and other assistance to these countries in the furtherance of their development process; - 6.
+Urges the Economic and Social Council and ECIAC to consider modalities by which necessary financial assistance might be obtained for the implementation of a special programme to enable small island developing countries to overcome their particular disabilities; - 7.
+Requests ECIAC to work through the Economic and Social Council to bring to the attention of the international community on a continuing basis the various problems that these small countries face, including those relating to their vulnerability to the devastation of natural disasters; - 8.
+Requests the CDCC secretariat to present the plan of action called for in resolution 18(IX) to the member governments for their consideration with a view to presenting the plan of action to ECIAC on its twenty-second session so that this plan can be taken into account when the United Nations General Assembly undertakes its proposed review of the status of action in respect of this issue.

-Annex 1
+Annex I